mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 ### Summary

-Katagiri Roshi explains the difference between *manifested* and *unmanifested* karma, and why we need to understand both. *Unmanifested karma* is the reason why we have to take responsibility for our individual behavior, because it is sort of an impression remaining behind our actions – as opposed to *manifested karma*, which appears in one moment and disappears in the next.
+Katagiri Roshi explains the difference between *manifested* and *unmanifested* karma, and why we need to understand both. *Unmanifested karma* is the reason why we have to take responsibility for our individual behavior, because it is like an impression left behind by our actions, as opposed to *manifested karma*, which appears in one moment and disappears in the next.
 In terms of the Twelve Links of Dependent Origination, unmanifested karma is *samskara*.
-(It is also related to *alayavijnana*: storehouse consciousness.)
+It is also related to *alayavijnana* (storehouse consciousness).
 Despite its role in morality, unmanifested karma itself is completely neutral in nature.
-If you get a taste of this karma beyond the intellectual, you can turn over a new leaf, because karma is nothing but energy: it is the mainspring of [creative] vitality.
+If you get a taste of this karma, you can turn over a new leaf, because karma is nothing but energy: it is the wellspring of creative vitality.

 ### Transcript